 They’re many lenders who are only allies if you have been contracting for at least 12 months.
 However, they’re specific contractor remortgage deals with major high street lenders who will consider (subject to terms) a day one contractor.

 Our expert mortgage advisers at Super Contractors would also recommend that remortgage applications should be submitted at least four weeks before the end of your current contract.
 This is because the lender will want to know what your next contract is going to be.
 If you don’t get a new contract at least four weeks out, it may still be possible, but it’ll be a trickier task.

 Who to signal for?

-For broker fee free advice about remortgaging as a contractor, contact Super Contractors.
+For specialist advice about remortgaging as a contractor, contact Super Contractors.
 Freephone 0800 211 8700 or fill in our online enquiry form.

 Your home may be repossessed if you do not keep up repayments on your mortgage.

 This firm charges a fee of up to £395 for mortgage advice.
 The amount of the fee will depend upon your circumstances and will be discussed and agreed with you at the earliest opportunity.